Given an input string s

 Constraints

-As with many problems, this specific problem can be tackled similar to how we would likely approach it if we were solving it manually (remember, in an interview setting you always want to communicate your strategy, especially for multi-step solutions like this):
+This specific problem can be tackled in a manner similar to how we'd approach it if we were solving manually (remember, in an interview setting you always want to communicate your strategy, especially for multi-step solutions like this):

 s = “ this is a string “